lukefrogger/bc-react-starter/docs/change-component-styles.md

 }
 ```

 Then in order to make it work with the `@emotion/react` we need to install `twin.macro`, a npm module that allow the use of Tailwind classes into the css-in-js.
-You can read more about the library in [Github repo](https://github.com/ben-rogerson/twin.macro).
+You can read more about the library in [its Github repo](https://github.com/ben-rogerson/twin.macro).

 ```bash
 yarn add twin.macro